 Will the Haze have any affect children’s health in any ways?
 Here are 7 tips from Dr Jenny Tang from SBCC Baby and Child Clinic on what parents can do to beat the haze.

-- Haze particles may cause irritation of the eyes, nose and throat of healthy children resulting in increase in symptoms of rhinitis, cough, conjunctivitis, wheeze
+- Haze particles may cause irritation of the eyes, nose and throat of healthy children resulting in an increase in symptoms of rhinitis, cough, conjunctivitis, wheeze

 - Haze particles can affect the heart and lungs, especially in people who already have chronic heart or lung disease e.g. Bronchial Asthma causing acute exacerbations of disease

-- Long term exposure to fine particles can cause heart attacks, reduced lung development, as well as development of chronic respiratory diseases such as asthma in children
+- Long term exposure to fine particles can cause heart attacks, reduced lung development, as well as the development of chronic respiratory diseases such as asthma in children

 What can parents do?

 - Minimize exposure by reducing outdoor activities and exertion especially when PSI >100 in those with pre existing lung or heart disease or PSI > 200 if previously healthy

 - Be compliant with doctor’s prescriptions for pre existing lung disease and activate written action plans as needed e.g. Written Asthma Action Plan

 - Use an N95 mask where appropriate, depending on current state of health, the PSI level and the time you need to spend outside.
 See MOH advisory for guidance

 - There are no N95 masks certified for use in young children.
 International certification standards apply to use in adults only.
 Older children (upper secondary and after) can usually fit an ‘S’ size adult mask.